 Jack Schafer (@jackschafer) is a retired FBI special agent, current assistant professor at Western Illinois University, and co-author of The Like Switch: An Ex-FBI Agent’s Guide to Influencing, Attracting, and Winning People Over.
 [This is part one of a two-part episode.
-Keep an eye out for part two later this week!]
+Catch up with part two here!]

 What We Discuss with Jack Schafer: